MichaelJMerritt/Portfolio/README.md

 ## 3. Dashboard Methodology using Python and Power BI

 For this analysis I've pulled overall mortality data in the USA from 3 different sources in the Center for Disease Control (CDC) database.
 First, a large set of historical data from 2014 - 2018 that is stable.
 Second, a dataset from the end of 2020 that had provisional, semi-stable mortality data for 2019.
-Finally the most recent dataset from 2021 that has provisional mortality data for 2020 and 2021 year to date.
+Finally the most recent dataset from 2022 that has provisional mortality data for 2020, 2021 and 2022 year to date.

 These datasets overlap, so I used Python and Pandas to concatenate them into a single data table and then remove all duplicate data before bringing the cleaned data set into PowerBI.
 From this point I can plot the mortality for each year on the same chart.
 The report will allow the data to be sliced by year and US state, and I also include the breakout bar chart of causes of death for any slice.
 Since any death can be from multiple causes these values do not sum to 100%.

-When I do this I can see that the number of deaths in the US in 2020 and 2021 were considerably higher than those in prior years and that the excess follows a pattern not unlike the different waves of Covid-19 that were reported in that time.
+When I do this I can see that the number of deaths in the US in 2020, 2021 and 2022 were considerably higher than those in prior years and that the excess follows a pattern not unlike the different waves of Covid-19 that were reported during those times.

 ![Image of Mortality](https://michaeljmerritt.github.io/Portfolio/Images/Mort0a.jpg)